Determine trending topics with clickstream analysis

 - User connects with Apache Kafka service and sets up a running instance of a clickstream.

-- Run a Jupyter Notebook in IBM Data Science Experience that interacts with the underlying Apache Spark service.
+- Run a Jupyter Notebook in Watson Studio that interacts with the underlying Apache Spark service.
 Alternatively, this can be done locally by running the Spark Shell.

 - The Apache Spark service reads and processes data from the Apache Kafka service.